gueronlj/my-books/README.md

 ##Issues:

--  Entering an invalid player id throws a nasty error un-handled by flash.

 -  Any user can view other user's show pages by changing the URL.
    User 1 can visit /users/2.
 NOT GOOD!
    But forms still send from the logged-in user GOOD!